Simulating Open Quantum Systems Using Hamiltonian Simulations: Main results

 \section{Main results}

-In the previous section, the passage from \cref{eqn:first_order_SDE} to \cref{eqn:Kraus_form} and \cref{eqn:S_representation_first}, then to \cref{eqn:update_first_order}, unveils a procedure to construct a Stinespring representation of the solution map with a Hamiltonian-generated unitary operator.
-Since numerical solutions for the SDE \eqref{eqn:SDE_for_Lindblad} can be systematically constructed with arbitrary order of accuracy, by taking expectations, we arrive at the Kraus form approximation for simulating the Lindblad equation \eqref{eq:lindblad} to arbitrary order.
-Our main contribution is to extend the first-order scheme \eqref{eqn:update_first_order} to arbitrarily high order.
-We present a family of methods, as detailed in \eqref{eqn:main_scheme} and Algorithm \ref{alg:c_H}, to derive the unitary dynamics that approximates the Lindblad dynamics \eqref{eq:lindblad} to an arbitrarily high order.
+In the previous section, the passage from \cref{eqn:first_order_SDE}-\cref{eqn:Kraus_form} and \cref{eqn:S_representation_first} and then to \cref{eqn:update_first_order}, unveils a procedure to construct a Stinespring representation of the solution map with a Hamiltonian-generated unitary operator.
+Since numerical solutions for the SDE \eqref{eqn:SDE_for_Lindblad} can be systematically constructed with an arbitrary order of accuracy, by taking expectations, we arrive at the Kraus-form approximation for simulating the Lindblad equation \eqref{eq:lindblad} to arbitrary order.
+Our main contribution is to extend the first-order scheme \eqref{eqn:update_first_order} to an arbitrarily high order.
+We present a family of methods, as detailed in \eqref{eqn:main_scheme} and Algorithm \ref{alg:c_H}, to derive the unitary dynamics that approximate the Lindblad dynamics \eqref{eq:lindblad} to an arbitrarily high order.
 Moreover, the simulation of the unitary dynamics requires only Hamiltonian simulations and tracing out ancilla qubits, similar to \eqref{eqn:update_first_order}.

-Our main theoretical result is stated as follows: \begin{thm} Let $\left\|\mathcal{L}\right\|_{\mathrm{be}}=\left(1+\|H\|+\sum_j\|V_j\|^2\right)$.
+Our main theoretical result is stated as follows. \begin{thm} Let $\left\|\mathcal{L}\right\|_{\mathrm{be}}=\left(1+\|H\|+\sum_j\|V_j\|^2\right)$.
 Given $k>0$, $\dt=\mathcal{O}(\left\|\mathcal{L}\right\|_{\mathrm{be}}^{-1})$, $N\in\mathbb{N}$, and $T=N\dt$.
 There exists a Hermitian matrix

 where the matrices $H_j \in \mathbb{C}^{d\times d}$, $H_0$ is Hermitian, the number of terms $S_k$ is upper bounded by $(J+1)^{k+1}$, and $\norm{H_j}=\mathcal{O}\left(\left\|\mathcal{L}\right\|_{\mathrm{be}}\right)$.
 Furthermore, using $a_k\le \lceil (k+1)\log_2(J+1)\rceil$ ancilla qubits,